LockeLamora/lockelamora.github.io/_posts/2018-08-17-thelevelup-subdomain.md

 ---
 ## Rescuing neglected subdomains and giving them a new home

 I was looking at  [Thelevelup's](https://www.thelevelup.com/security-response) responsible disclosure policy and it looks good.
-No unreasonable restrictions that only ties up whitehats and lets blackhats go free, and even a hall fo fame and a bit of swag as reward. yay!
+No unreasonable restrictions that only ties up whitehats and lets blackhats go free, and even a hall of fame and a bit of swag as reward. yay!
 (FYI: they don't update the hall of fame and there's no swag, but for legal practice and something to pad out a blog with while we wait for bigger finds to be resolved by other companies it suits us)

 I was cruisin' for a bruisin' around their subdomains and one in particular looked abandoned; facebook.thelevelup.com was pointing to a cloudfront default page.